XML RSS

 from killing your family business

 Family feuds - whether they start in the family and spill into the business or start in the business and affect the family - are a major factor in family businesses having such a poor survival rate.
+Studies indicate that only about 30% of family businesses successfully transition from the first to the second generation; only about 12% successfully transition to the third generation; and only about 3% successfully transition to the fourth genertion!

-It has been our experience that just the opposite is true.
-In successful family businesses, there is a surprising amount of disagreement or lack of consensus when new ideas or issues are first being debated and discussed.
+"One of the misconceptions many people have is that a successful family business equates to having a common "view" amongst family members of how things are done and when," according to top family business expert Don Schwerzler.
+"It has been our experience that just the opposite is true.
+In successful family businesses, there is a surprising amount of disagreement or lack of consensus when new ideas or issues are first being debated and discussed."

-Bob and Susan are owners of a second-generation business.
-Doing $8M in sales, they have three adult children who work in the business.
-[Click here to read more about Parenting Adult Children.]
 The family has a formal business meeting every month.
 Progress Reports are made on "action items" from previous meetings and new ideas and issues are discussed and debated.
 Sometimes a decision is forthcoming - sometimes the topic is tabled for additional research and further discussion.
-This family business is a great example of a family working well together without family feuds.
+This family business is a great example of a family working well together and strengthening family relationships.

 But it wasn't always like that.
 At one time, Bob and Susan hated to have family meetings because they rarely did anything positive.
-It generally turned into family feuds where tempers flared and the language used and the insults made would create havoc in the family business.
+It generally turned into family fights where tempers flared and the language used and the insults made would create havoc in the family business.
 The parents were fearful that the family was unable to work together and that the family meetings would damage the family relationships beyond repair.
 As Bob explained when he first came to our web site, "you are our last hope.
 If you can't help us, we plan to put the business on the block and fire sale it - sell it for whatever we can get.
 My wife and I, we just can't take it anymore".

-One of the first lessons we teach when we facilitate a Family Business Meeting or a Family Council Meeting is Respectful Listening and Respective Questioning.
+One of the first lessons we teach when we facilitate a Family Business Meeting or a Family Council Meeting is Respectful Listening and Respectful Questioning.
 The goal is to enable the family members to become better skilled at what we call "active listening"- it is the key to communicating effectively with those who disagree with us.

-Seven simple tips on being a better "active listener":
+Seven simple tips on being a better "active listener"

 1. Make time to understand the points of view of others - the payoff can be huge.